lukaskollmer/tum-calendar-sanitize/readme.md

 > Remove duplicates from your TUM calendar

-**Problem:** Lectures that are livestreamed to a separate lecture hall appear twice in your TUM calendar
+**Problem:** Events that are held simultaneously in multiple lecture halls appear multiple times in your calendar **Solution:** Replace all duplicates with a single event listing all locations
-**Solution:** Filter the duplicates and simply add the location of the second lecture hall to the original event

 ## Usage